 As we near the end of console generations, which seems to be where we’re heading, we tend to look back.
 Compilations, re-makes, and other nostalgic things seem to come when consoles are nearing the end of their life-cycles.
 Nostalgia is never really a bad thing, some of the best things were in the past, the problem is when old ideas come back and are not given the proper polish.
-That was a big fear of mine for this game especially because the originals were so beloved.
+That was a big fear of mine for the this game especially because the originals were so beloved.
 I can happily say that Robomodo has done a very adequate job at re-creating the stellar experience found in the first couple of games.

 Tony Hawk’s Pro Skater HD contains 7 levels from the first two games in the series.
 You’ll get old gems like The Warehouse and School 2 which were great levels for their time.
 I know the question everyone is asking though: How does the gameplay stack up now compared to 13 years ago?
-It still feels as great as it did back then, it does help that the manual has been included in all Tony Hawk 1 levels which wasn’t present at all in the original game.
+It still feels as great as it did back then, it does help that the manual has been included in all Tony Hawk 1 levels which wasn’t present in the original game.
 There are no reverts in this one (though they’re coming as future DLC) as this is strictly stuff from THPS 1 and 2 but, you’re left with more than enough moves to keep you busy for hours.
 I will say that in my experience that the game doesn’t feel quite as forgiving this time around.
 You have to make sure you nail your tricks or risk falling.
 It’s just a little bit more realistic with physics which, once you get used to it, feel better than ever before.

 The visuals in THPS HD really take the cake too, the game looks better than it ever has and really looks like it’s received some careful polish.
 I like the little addition of Monster energy drink logos into the levels which kind of brings you out of the nostalgia when you see them.
-The levels are pretty close to what you’d remember with a little more detail here and there, but they play very similarly to the original.
+The levels are pretty close to what you’d remember with a little more detail here and there, but they play very similar to the original.
 There’s nothing quite like going through the stores in the mall or seeing the security guard cruise around in his golf cart in school 2.

 The goals for each level return but, this time it’ll be a whole lot easier to complete them with the addition of an objective map in the pause screen.
 Don’t worry about running out of things to do though because if you do complete the game 100%, you unlock Projectives.
 These projectives aren’t for the weak at heart and will result in some frustration but, they will make you want to keep playing over and over again just to see how good you are.